Jack Macdonald (sportsman): Rugby league

 Macdonald changed rugby football codes from rugby union to rugby league in 1935, travelling to London on the SS Remuera to take up a professional contract with the newly formed Streatham and Mitcham club in London, alongside fellow New Zealand rugby defectors George Nēpia, Eddie Holder, Charlie Smith and George Harrison.
 When that club folded in 1937, he moved north and played for Huddersfield and later Rochdale Hornets.
+He also played for Halifax 1942–43 season.

 In 1937 Macdonald played for the Dominions XIII in their 6–3 win over France.

 He had an operation to remove cartilage from his right knee in 1939 and did not play professionally again.

 Macdonald was instrumental in arranging contracts at Halifax for his younger brother Enoka Macdonald and nephew Mugwi Macdonald in 1948.

 Tennis

 Macdonald was a member of the RNZAF tennis team that was beaten six matches to nil by the RAAF team at the All England Club at Wimbledon on 2 June 1945.
 A week later the RNZAF and South African Services met at Wimbledon, with the South Africans declared the winners 53 games to 51, after the match score was tied 3–3.
 Macdonald lost both his singles match and doubles match.